Azure/azure-llm-fine-tuning/README.md

     - [Phi-3/Phi-3.5](phi3)
         - [Option 1.
 MLflow] Run `1_training_mlflow.ipynb` and `2_serving.ipynb`, respectively.
         - [Option 2.
 Custom] Run `1_training_custom.ipynb` and `2_serving.ipynb`, respectively.
-        - *(Optional)* If you are interested in LLM dataset preprocessing, see the hands-ons in `phi3/dataset-preparation` folder.
+        - *(Optional)* If you are interested in dataset preprocessing, see the hands-ons in `phi3/dataset-preparation` folder.
     - [Florence2-VQA](florence2-VQA)
         - Run `1_training_mlflow.ipynb` and `2_serving.ipynb`, respectively.
     - Don't forget to edit the `config.yml`.